chrisheuberger/nationbuilder-guide/customizing/index.md

   {% endif %}
 {% endraw %}{% endhighlight %}

 The above code first checks for login status.
-If the user isn’t logged-in, it would display only the email address field.
+If the user isn’t logged in, it would display only the email address field.
 Then, the form housed in this partial would be submitted through the associated page (default signup page in this case).

 There are a lot of moving parts in a NationBuilder website and following the chain of command can be tricky with all the partials and subpages involved.
 But there's also lots of resources out there to help you figure out any task.
 This collection of [Liquid Snippets](http://nationbuilder.com/liquid_template_examples){:target="_blank"} is mighty handy when it comes to specific, slightly more advanced functionality.
 Good luck!